Zabaykalsky National Park: Topography

-Zaybaykalsky is bounded on the west by the shores of Lake Baikal, on the north by the Barguzin Nature Reserve (a strictly protected 'zapovednik' nature reserve of about the same size as Zaybaykalsky), on the south and east by the Barguzin mountain range.
+Zaybaykalsky is bounded on the west by the shores of Lake Baikal, on the north by the Barguzin Nature Reserve (a strictly protected 'zapovednik' nature reserve of about the same size as Zaybaykalsky), and on the south and east by the Barguzin mountain range.
 The highest point in the park is Mt.
 Barmashovoe, at 2376 m.

 The park is, above all, steep.
-55% of the park is on a slope of more than 26 degrees, and an additional 28% is between 16 and 25 degrees.
+55% of the park is on a slope of more than 26°, and an additional 28% is between 16° and 25°.

-The Svyatoy Noy peninsula is 53 km long and 35 km wide, with its own mountain complex, the highest peak of which is 1877 meters.
-The island mountains are forested with birch, larch pine and rhododendron.
+The Svyatoy Noy peninsula is 53 km long and 35 km wide, with its own mountain complex, the highest peak of which is 1877 meters above sea level and 1422 meters above the lake.
+The island mountains are forested with birch, larch, pine, and rhododendron.
 It has several dozen mountain streams and springs, and is connected to the mainland by the Chivyrkuisky isthmus.
-The island is known for its views of the lake (allowing a high central viewpoint wo see mountains ranges across the water on all sides), and for its "singing sand" Marokov beach, so called because of the sound made by walking on it.
+The island is known for its views of the lake (allowing a high central viewpoint to see mountains ranges across the water on all sides), and for its "singing sand" Marokov beach, so-called because of the sound made by walking on it.

 The Ushkany Islands, in the middle of the lake but part of Zaybaykalsky park, are the above-water eastern end of the submerged Academician Ridge, which separates Lake Baikal into northern and southern basins.
 The western shore of the lake sees the Academic ridge rise again above the water in the form of Olkhon Island, which is part of Pribaykalsky National Park.
-The Ushkany are an archipelago four islands totaling 10 km2 in area.
+The Ushkany are an archipelago of four islands totaling 10 km2 in area.
 They are famous as the central home of the Baikal seal.
-The islands are marble and limestone, and contain caves with evidence of human habitation from the Neolithic age.
+The islands are marble and limestone and contain caves with evidence of human habitation from the Neolithic age.

 Ecoregion and climate

 Zaybaykalsky is located in the East Siberian taiga ecoregion (WWF ID #601).
-This ecoregion is situated between the Yenisei River and Lena River.
+This ecoregion is situated between the Yenisei and Lena Rivers.
 Its northern border reaches the Arctic Circle, and its southern border reaches 52°N latitude.
 The dominant vegetation formation is light coniferous taiga with Larix gmelini forming the canopy in areas with low snow cover.
 This ecoregion is rich in minerals.

-The climate at Zaybaykalsky is Subarctic climate, dry winters (Köppen climate classification (Dwc)).
-This climate is characterized by long, very cold winters, and cool summers, but with little snow in winters.
-The lake has a somewhat moderating effect on Zaybaykalsky - average January temperatures are -18 C, while average July temperatures are 23 C. Temperatures in the mountain values may be a few degrees colder.
+The climate at Zaybaykalsky is subarctic with dry winters (Köppen climate classification Dwc).
+This climate is characterized by long, very cold winters and cool summers, but with little snow in winters.
+The lake has a somewhat moderating effect on Zaybaykalsky—average January temperatures are –18 °C, while average July temperatures are 23 °C. Temperatures in the mountain values may be a few degrees colder.
 Annual precipitation averages 450 mm on the shore of the lake to 550 mm in the mountains.
 Prevailing winds are from the south and southwest.